Main Street (Dreamworld)

 Main Street is a themed land at the Dreamworld amusement park on the Gold Coast, Queensland, Australia.
-The area acts as the main hub for the park catering as a gateway to many other lands including Gold Rush Country, DreamWorks Experience and Ocean Parade.
+The area acts as the main hub for the park catering as a gateway to many other lands including Gold Rush Country, Kenny and Belinda's Dreamland and Ocean Parade.

 History

 In 1974, John Longhurst purchased 85 ha of land at Coomera in order to construct the Dreamworld theme park.
 Although a lot of the initial work was done by himself, Longhurst spared no expense when he employed designers from Disneyland (in Anaheim, California) and Walt Disney World (in Florida) to design Main Street.
 Many of the buildings in Dreamworld can be compared to those in the Disney parks.
 The main entrance at Dreamworld is modelled after the Main Street train station at the Magic Kingdom.
 Inside Dreamworld, the IMAX Theatre's building is modelled after the Emporium at Disney parks.

 The area now known as Main Street, opened with the park in 1981 as Central Plaza.
 Since its opening very little has changed about the area.
 As with the rest of the park, general maintenance has been performed from time to time.